FAQ - Volunteer page

 How old do I have to be to volunteer?

 - Youth volunteers must be 14 and older.
-Opportunities available for youth include Reading and Homework Help Club, Reading Buddies and Teen Volunteer.
+Opportunities available for youth include Teen Tech, Knit for a Cause and Teen Review Board.
 Please note that volunteer applicants under 18 require a parent/guardian signature on the application form.

 - Adults volunteers must be 19 and older.
-ESL Tutoring and Visiting Library Service Delivery positions are open to adults only.
+ELL Tutoring and Visiting Library Service Delivery positions are open to adults only.

 Do I need a Police Check?

 - Volunteers ages 18 and older will need to provide Police Checks once they have been accepted as a volunteer.
 The position description will specify which type of Police Check is required.